 [///Editor’s note: Need define scope here.
 I believe this is for both struture aware and agnostic. but not for tunnelling or native?]

+This sub-clause defines a simple mapper description language that is used to describe the content of the RoE packet payload field, how the content of the CPRI packet is constructed to and from basic frames, and how the CPRI control words are separated from the data payload.
+The description language is specific to structure agnostic and structure aware mappers.
+Similar type description language is also provided for processing the CPRI control words in a separate sub-clause.

-The content of the payload field is divided into RoE.numContainers bit fields (i.e. containers) that again can be repeated RoE.numSegment times.
-A RoE.Container[0..RoE.numContainers-1] array is described as below:
+The content of a CPRI basic frame is divided into RoE.numContainers bit fields (i.e., containers).
+The container description always fully describe a complete CPRI basic frame.
+The RoE packet payload is then constructed based on the data extracted from the CPRI basic frames. that again can be repeated RoE.numSegment times.
+A single RoE.container[0..RoE.numContainers-1] array entry is described as below:

 {